Minimum upper second class honours degree (or equivalent) in Economics.

 Months of entry

 All the courses offered by the Department of Economics approach the subject matter from a development perspective.
-Students on the MSc Development Economics will complete courses on macro, micro, quantitative methods and growth.
+Students on the MSc Development Economics will complete courses on Macroeconomics, Microeconomics, Econometrics and Growth and Development.
 In addition, students must take three optional courses and complete a dissertation in an area of applied economics.

 The objectives of the programme are: